 As one of our Editorial Content Editors, Vivian Fritschi is currently responsible for producing Security Watch.
 She was previously a research associate and Director of the Young Leaders Program at the CSIS Pacific Forum, which is a Honolulu-based research institute that specializes in Asian affairs.

 Vivian has a Master's Degree in Foreign Affairs from the University of Virginia and received her Bachelor's Degree in International Relations and French Literature from Tufts University in Medford, Massachusetts.

 Charles joined the ISN in February 2009 and has been the Head of Multimedia Content since April 2013.
 He previously worked as a staff editor and was primarily responsible for the maintenance and expansion of the ISN's Digital Library.
-He holds a Bachelor's degree in economics from St Joseph's College in Tamil Nadu, India, and a second Bachelor's in philosophy from Jnana Deepa Vidyapeeth College in Pune, India.
+He holds a Bachelor of Arts Degree in Economics from St Joseph's College in Tamil Nadu, India, and a second degree in philosophy from Jnana Deepa Vidyapeeth College in Pune, India.
 He speaks English, Hindi, Uraon, Nepali, Bengali and some German.

-Alexander Goddard is a Multimedia Coordinator at the ISN.
-He holds an MA in Intelligence & Security Studies from the University of Salford and a BA in Ancient History & Classical Archaeology from the University of Edinburgh.
+Alexander Goddard is a Multimedia Library Coordinator at the ISN.
+He holds an MA in Intelligence Security Studies from the University of Salford and a BA in Ancient History & Classical Archaeology from the University of Edinburgh.
 Prior to working at the ISN, Alexander worked as a TEFL Teacher and as a Military Analyst.